QuinnMcHugh/Data-Mining-KNN-Assignment/README.md

+# CSE 5243 - Assignment #2
-Assignment #2 - KNN on Income and Iris Datasets
+KNN on Income and Iris Datasets